 Portsmouth Energy Customers save money and have the power to choose new rates and products, and how much electricity comes from renewable sources.

 Electricity markets are changing.
 Customers are generating their own power and adopting new technologies that add value to our energy portfolio.

 Portsmouth Community Power will harness that value, and empower customers to create a more innovative and cost-effective energy future.

 Visit our Frequently Asked Questions page to learn more.

 Energy users in Portsmouth can select which energy choice works best for them.

 Use the portal or call us at 1-866-603-POWR to choose your power option, or to opt out, and have your Eversource account number handy so we can easily process your selection.

 * Based on usage of 650 kWh per month

 Mid-sized Commercial Customers

-The table below shows our Portsmouth Community Power monthly variable rates for Primary General Service customers (Class GV) enrolled into Granite Basic compared to Eversource's supply rate in ¢ per kWh:
+The table below shows our Portsmouth Community Power monthly variable rates for Primary General Service customers (Class GV) compared to Eversource's supply rate in ¢ per kWh: